 Click each offense below to read the DCV Definition

 DCV Definition: Possessing or bringing a handgun or pistol to school or to a school-sponsored event.

-DCV Definition: Possessing or bringing a rifle/shotgun to school or a school-sponsored event.
+DCV Definition: Possessing or bringing a shotgun or rifle to school or a school-sponsored event.

 DCV Definition: Possessing or bringing to school or a school-sponsored event any weapon designed to expel a projectile or that may readily be converted or modified manufactured guns to expel a projectile by the action of an explosive device.